 One of the most popular Topwater Fishing Lures available today is the Heddon Super Spook Bone Color The Super Spook is a glide topwater plug or a walk-the-dog style bait.

-The Glide Baits are slower-moving topwater plug that doesn’t move a lot of water.
+The Glide Baits are slower-moving topwater plugs that don’t move a lot of water.
 Most of these Lures emulate an injured fish moving on the surface of the water.

 At times Striper will key in on a less obtrusive topwater plug.
 Some anglers like to remove the middle treble hook, cut off one of the front treble hook barbs, and replace the rear treble hook with a single saltwater hook.